nikkisapphires/nikkisapphires_homepage/docs/index.md

 # Biography

 I'm a trans girl born and raised in the sunshine state.
 I enjoy traveling, sightseeing, red wine, going to the beach, shopping for new clothes, and most importantly connecting with people.
 I produce my own pornography at home.
 You can see all my provocative content on my [OnlyFans](https://onlyfans.com/nikkisapphire) and you can check out the trailers for my videos on my [PornHub](https://www.pornhub.com/model/nikkisapphire) profile.
+If you would like to hang out with me live you can usually find me on either my [Chaturbate](https://chaturbate.com/nikkisapphire/) or my [twitch](https://www.twitch.tv/nikkisapphire) accounts.
+Please come say hi sometime.
 Thank you for taking the time to check out my page. :)

 <img width=700px src="img/B27A1476.jpg"/>